informalsystems/hermes/docs/architecture/adr-002-ibc-relayer.md

 #### Data Legibility
 IBC protocol defines the minimal data set that must be made available to relayers for correct operation of the protocol.
 The relayer expects the data to be legible, i.e. **data should be serialized** according to the IBC specification format; this includes consensus state, client, connection, channel, and packet information, and any auxiliary state structure necessary to construct proofs of inclusion or exclusion of particular key/value pairs in state.
  - [IBC Specification] some protobuf specifications can be found under individual ICS-es, for exmple [ICS-03 connection protobufs](https://github.com/cosmos/ics/blob/master/spec/ics-002-client-semantics/data-structures.proto)
+ Note: Some relayer development is blocked on SDK and Tendermint migration to protobuf encoding.
+Current work is done in [migration to protobuf](https://github.com/cosmos/cosmos-sdk/pull/6097)

 #### Query Functionality
 IBC host state machines MUST expose an interface for inspecting their state.
 For Cosmos/Tendermint chains this means: